simon987/awesome-datahoarding/README.md

 **[`^        back to top        ^`](#)**

-* [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo/): A HDD/SSD utility software which supports a part of USB, Intel RAID and NVMe.
+* [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo/): A HDD/SSD utility software which supports a part of USB, Intel RAID and NVMe
+* [GSmartControl](https://gsmartcontrol.shaduri.dev/): Easy to use Multi-OS S.M.A.R.T. utility with an easy to understand graphical interface
 * [Hard Drive Sentinel](https://www.hdsentinel.com/): Multi-OS SSD and HDD monitoring and analysis software
 * [smartmontools](https://www.smartmontools.org/): Control and monitor storage systems using the (SMART) built into most modern ATA/SATA, SCSI/SAS and NVMe disks